Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 What is the cheapest way to remove lead from water?

 The cheapest way to remove lead from water is with a portable water filter like faucet filters.
 You can buy them for as little as $30.
-However, they may not be as effective as using an RO system of changing your lead corroded pipes.
+However, they may not be as effective as using a reverse osmosis system or replacing your corroded pipes.

 Conclusion

-Having a whole house filtration system, an RO system, or a distillation mechanism will reduce the levels of lead in the water.
+Having a whole-house filtration system, a reverse system, or a distillation mechanism will reduce the levels of lead in your water.
 In addition, you should have your water regularly tested by professionals.

 Sign Up for Weekly Water Quality News & Advice